 Step 4: Soak and Stack the Cake Layers

-Stack and frost cake layers on a greaseproof cake board, using a dab of chocolate buttercream to help stick the first cake layer to the board.
+Stack and frost cake layers on a greaseproof cake board or flat plate, using a dab of chocolate buttercream to help stick the first cake layer to the board.

 Before you add each cake layer, use a silicone brush to soak the top of the cake layer with chocolate simple syrup.